capacitor-community/generic-oauth2/README.md

 * ERR_PARAM_NO_REDIRECT_URL ...
 The redirect url / custom scheme url is missing. (web, android, ios)
 * ERR_PARAM_NO_ACCESS_TOKEN_ENDPOINT ...
 The access token endpoint url is missing.
 It is only needed if code flow is used. (web, android, ios)
 * ERR_PARAM_INVALID_RESPONSE_TYPE ...
 You configured a invalid responseType.
 Only "token" or "code" are allowed. (web, android, ios)
+* ERR_PARAM_NO_REFRESH_TOKEN ...
+The refresh token is missing (only when obtaining an access token based on a refresh token, android/ios)
 * ERR_NO_ACCESS_TOKEN ...
 No access_token found. (web, android)
 * ERR_NO_AUTHORIZATION_CODE ...
 No authorization code was returned in the redirect response. (web, android, ios)
 * ERR_STATES_NOT_MATCH ...
 The state included in the authorization code request does not match the one in the redirect.
 Security risk! (web, android, ios)